briancwilliams18/mod11homework/README.md

 starter code is found here https://github.com/coding-boot-camp/miniature-eureka. if you would like to add suggestions create a github issue request!

 ## Tests
 node server.js should start the application. then go to http://localhost:3000 in your browser.
+Page is live at

 ## License
 This project is licensed under the MIT license.